tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/introduction-building-app.md

 ## Overview

-This building block is tailored for beginners embarking on their journey of creating interactive web applications with `R Shiny`.
+This article is tailored for beginners embarking on their journey of creating interactive web applications with `R Shiny`.
 The goal is to simplify the learning curve and provide a clear, structured pathway for those new to Shiny.

-By the end of this building block, you'll grasp the fundamental concepts of Shiny app architecture, including the interplay between UI (`User Interface`) and `server` components.
+By the end of this article, you'll grasp the fundamental concepts of Shiny app architecture, including the interplay between UI (`User Interface`) and `server` components.
 Additionally, you'll learn to implement basic `interactivity` and customization features.
 We'll apply these concepts to develop an interactive web application using the `Gapminder` dataset, providing a practical, hands-on experience.

 ## Introduction to R Shiny